 If you are concerned about your child’s hearing or your child’s speech development, please contact your nearest clinic, doctor, or audiologist.

 There are different types of devices to help your child hear better.
 Your audiologist will advise on the most appropriate device for your child.
-If you have been referred for a cochlear implant, further information can be found on the website of the South African Cochlear Implant Group SACI
+If you have been referred for a cochlear implant, further information can be found on the website of the Tygerberg Hospital – Stellenbosch University Cochlear Implant Unit

 Early Intervention